|

 plates.
 Nickel plated model 7-8 gallery's have been found

-lamps that used up existing stocks.
+lamps and burners that used up existing stocks.
 That's why I never argue

 with an individual lamp that has a part or two from the previous